diananerd/esp32-cam-http-server-streaming/README.md

 * If the server log shows "httpd_parse: parse_block: request URI/header too long", especially when handling POST requests, then you probably need to increase HTTPD_MAX_REQ_HDR_LEN, which you can find in the project configuration menu (`idf.py menuconfig`): Component config -> HTTP Server -> Max HTTP Request Header Length

-See the README.md file in the upper level 'examples' directory for more information about examples.
+* Access to the camera streaming in the /cam url.